AndreiVoica/P10-MAP/README.md

 | VRAM    | 8GB*                               | 10GB*          | 48GB*                                               |

+Note: GeForce RTX 2060 6GB VRAM is also compatible
 Note: The asterisk (*) indicates that the specified amount is the minimum required, but more is recommended for better performance.